simon-kingston/NI-Towns-TSP/README.md

 # NI-Towns-TSP

+## Towns in Northern Ireland
 | ![](https://github.com/simon-kingston/NI-Towns-TSP/blob/master/northern_ireland_thumbnail.jpg) |
 | ------------- |
 | A map produced by NISRA in 2015 showing all towns in Northern Ireland, defined as areas with a population greater than 5,000 |

+- A large town has a population of 18,000 plus, a medium town between 10,000 and 18,000 and a small town 5,000 to 10,000 inhabitants.

+- Using 2011 Census information, Nisra separates places into seven different categories, with Belfast and Derry in the top two bands for population, at just more than 280,000 and 83,000 respectively.

+- The remaining five are divided into towns (large, medium or small), intermediate settlements and villages.

 This app calculate the optimized route between the towns that make up Northern Ireland. stating position and ending position remains same.
 It gives you a optimized sequence of places to travel so that all places could be covered in minimum distance exactly once.

+## Towns by Population

 | Settlement  | Population |
 | ------------- | ------------- |